drbean/curriculum/tech/cooking/slides.md

 Contact me.

-Students with no points in week 10 will get a grade of 3.
+Students with no points in week 3 will get a grade of 3.

 The student who has the biggest gain will get 5.
 The student with the 16th biggest gain will get 4.

+## Exam conversation, Week 6

+I will pair students (White and Black) and have conversations with each, deciding the winner, who gets 5 and the loser, who gets 4.

+Students will ask me a question to start the conversation.

+The conversation which lasts longest, is the most fluent and is the most "technical", ie, with the longest words, wins.

+Bring along your words.

+*But it's not just about how many words you know.
+It's about how coherently you can use those words to talk continuously about one or two topics.*

+From the memrise data, it looks like many people will be talking to me about coffee.
+I don't drink coffee, so if you want to talk about some other subject, like, how to cook some Chinese dish, I will welcome that.

 == The End